hayat-khan-space/-asksmartai-privacy/index.md

 ## 🔄 Third-Party Services

-To provide accurate and helpful answers, AskSmartAI relies on external AI services.
+To provide accurate and helpful answers, AskAI relies on external AI services.

 Specifically, we use:
 - **OpenAI API** (a service of OpenAI, L.L.C.) to process user-submitted queries

 All queries are routed through our private server (`https://hayataiapp.homes`), and only the **question text** is sent to OpenAI.
-No user-identifying data is included or stored by AskSmartAI or OpenAI.
+No user-identifying data is included or stored by AskAI or OpenAI.

 You can read OpenAI’s API Data Usage Policy here:
 [https://openai.com/policies/api-data-usage-policies](https://openai.com/policies/api-data-usage-policies)